Preparation: Have proxy credentials ready

 git config --global https.proxy http://USERNAME:PASSWORD@IP:PORT

-D. Curl (one-time use)
+D. cURL (one-time use)

 curl -x http://USERNAME:PASSWORD@IP:PORT https://example.com